julien-la-fabrik/gatsby-starter-netlify-cms/src/pages/hi-world.md

 sections:
   - Cards:
       - title: ''
-        body: '# This is a test2'
+        body: '# This is a test 3'
         type: CardBlock
     style:
       class: uk-text-center uk-background-primary